kanyesigyesamuel86/kanyesigyesamuel86/README.md

 >> I installed Ubuntu Server and Windows 2019 server, each on a remote Virtual Machine using Real VNC Viewer.
 >> I then configured SSH remote access using public key authentication and disabling password authentication to create an additional layer of security
 >> I installed docker on Ubuntu Server ,and then installed pihole in docker and enabled remote access to pihole using Pihole Web interface.
->> I installed Arch Linux on a Virtual Machine in VirtualBox
+>> I installed Arch Linux on a Virtual Machine in VirtualBox.

+#### Third week: ####
+       - I studied vulnerabilities in cybersecurity and their categories, and the  vulnerability scoring systems i.e CVSS and VPR.
+       - Studied the OWASP Top 10 Vulnerabilities'n how they can be exploited.
+       - Studied the Penetration Testing Execution Process and the activities that are always involved.
+       - Gained an understanding of the networking concepts, i.e, VLANS, Switching, Routing, IP addressing, OSI Model and TCP/IP model.
 <!---
 kanyesigyesamuel86/kanyesigyesamuel86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.